karllhughes/learn/_posts/2020-11-15-technical-tutorials.md

 1. What did the reader just learn?
 2. What problem was solved?
 3. What next steps can the reader take if they want to learn more?

+[A technical edit](https://draft.dev/learn/technical-editing) can help you ensure the tutorial is reader-focused and flows correctly.

 ### 4. Provide Code Snippets
 It’s always helpful to provide unique code, dependencies, and configuration files that are required for your technical tutorial.
 You can provide a link to your completed project on GitHub if you want, but you’ll need to be selective about what code you include in the article itself.